openedx/open-edx-proposals/oeps/best-practices/oep-0067-bp-tools-and-technology.rst

    ability to override variables that define colors, fonts etc.

    You can find out more about Sass in the official `Sass documentation`_.

+#. **CSS variables should be used to support runtime theming**

+   .. _use-css-variables:

+   **Rationale**: SCSS variables are evaluated by the SASS preprocessor, and cannot be changed afterwards.
+CSS variables are evaluated by the browser and therefore can be changed at runtime, enabling dynamic theming support.

 #. **API calls should be made with the edX Frontend Auth Client or Axios**